 -

-Permanent Residency: You are still recognized as a foreigner in Turkey.
-Although you can live permanently in the country, you are deprived of rights such as obtaining a Turkish passport and the right to vote, and you must renew your residence permit.
+Permanent Residency: You are still recognized as a foreign national in Turkey.
+Although you can live in the country permanently, you are deprived of rights such as obtaining a Turkish passport and the right to vote, and you must renew your residence permit.

 -

-Citizenship: You become a full Turkish citizen and enjoy all rights and benefits, including a passport, the right to work, education, and social services without any restrictions.
+Citizenship: You become a full citizen of Turkey and will benefit from all rights and advantages, including a passport, the right to work, education, and social services without any restrictions.

 General Conditions for Obtaining Turkish Citizenship

-Regardless of your chosen method, applicants must meet the following general conditions:
+Regardless of the method you choose, applicants must meet the following general conditions:

 -

-Legal Age: Be at least 18 years old.
+Legal Age: Being at least 18 years old.
 (Children under 18 receive citizenship through their parents).

 -

-Health: Not have any communicable diseases that pose a threat to public health.
+Health: Not suffering from contagious diseases that threaten public health.

 -

-Clean Criminal Record: Not have a serious criminal record in Turkey or the country of origin.
+Clean Criminal Record: No serious criminal record in Turkey and the country of origin.

 -

-National Security: Not be considered a threat to public order and national security in Turkey.
+National Security: Not posing a threat to Turkey’s public order and national security.

 -

-Intention to Reside: Demonstrate a genuine intention to live in Turkey (this condition is more important in non-investment methods).
+Intention to Reside: Demonstrating a genuine desire to live in Turkey (this condition is more important in non-investment methods).

-Main Methods for Obtaining Turkish Citizenship in 2025
+Main Methods of Obtaining Turkish Citizenship in 2025

-The Turkish government has specified several legal paths to obtain citizenship, the most important of which are discussed below.
+The Turkish government has specified several legal paths for obtaining citizenship, the most important of which are discussed below.

-1. Citizenship by Real Estate Purchase (The Fastest and Most Popular Method)
+1. Citizenship Through Real Estate Purchase (Fastest and Most Popular Method)

 This method is the most sought-after way to obtain a Turkish passport due to the speed and simplicity of the process.